alexxnieto/anatomy-of-culinary-success/README.md

 ### MAR Analysis

 The missingness of the `recipe_ratings`'s `description` column is not due to the content of the description itself (i.e., whether the recipe is good or bad), but rather depends on other observed variables in the dataset, such as: either `minutes` or `avg_rating`.
 I tested whether missingness in description depends on `minutes` or `avg_rating` via a permutation test.

 ### Missingness Dependency (`minutes`)

-We first examined whether the missingness of the `description` column in `recipe_ratings` depends on the `minutes` required for each recipe.
+I first examined whether the missingness of the `description` column in `recipe_ratings` depends on the `minutes` required for each recipe.

 > **Null Hypothesis (H₀):**
 > The distribution of `minutes` is the same for recipes with missing and non-missing descriptions (MCAR).